NKSP Language

 Last but not least, there is exactly one operator for text string data;

-the string concatenation operator &
+the string concatenation operator &, which

 combines two text strings with each other.